mykaarma/NSA-automation/README.md

 ## What This Tool Does

-1. **Extract Closed ROs**: Looks at repair orders that were closed on a specific date and filters them based on specific service codes (opcodes)
+1. **Extract Closed ROs**: Looks at repair orders that were closed on a specific date or date range and filters them based on specific service codes (opcodes)
 2. **Schedule Appointments**: Automatically creates follow-up service appointments for customers whose ROs contained specific service codes
+3. **Track Appointments**: Maintains a cache of created appointments using RO numbers to prevent duplicates and prompt users about existing appointments
+4. **Send Notifications**: Automatically sends customizable text and email notifications to customers about their scheduled appointments

 ## Table of Contents